subelsky/html5tutorial/README.markdown

 # EXERCISE 8
 ## Web Sockets

+*WebSockets are disabled in Firefox.
+You may be able to get something working by using* [socket.io](http://socket.io/).

 1. Let's connect to a websocket server in order to exchange information with other players.
 Add this code to your `tutorial.js` file: